awarewolf/awarewolf.github.io/README.md

-# Minimal Mistakes
+# Simon Prégent

+My personal site, where I showcase stuff I've made and maybe even post a rant now and again.

-**[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.
+** This site is based on [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** a two column responsive Jekyll theme perfect for powering GitHub hosted blogs.

 ## Minimal Mistakes is all about: